ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 -  Secure the copter (perhaps with tape) so that it does not move
 -  Turn on your transmitter and keep throttle at zero
 -  Connect your vehicle's LiPo battery
--  Connect your flight controller to your computer with the usb cable
+-  Connect your autopilot to your computer with the usb cable
 -  **If using AC3.2:**

    -  Open the **Initial Setup \| Optional Hardware \| Compass/Motor